michelrandahl/cv/README.md

 ## Beyond Code
 - Playing music, especially Synthesizers, Samplers and Eurorack
 - DIY Electronics.
 I have assembled and soldered 20+ different Eurorack DIY kits and designed and built my own rack system to hold and power the modules.
 I also generally like fixing things in my home instead of discarding the moment something stops working.
 Since childhood I have enjoyed disassembling and investigating electronics, although it is only recently that I have started to understand things and gained some intuition about it
 - Nature.
-I enjoy being out in nature, whether it be working on my laptop, or walking/running/kayaking
+I enjoy being out in nature, whether it be working on my laptop outdoors, or taking long walks or going for running in the forest or kayaking on the lakes